5T33Z0/OC-Little-Translated/00_Overview/README.md

 - **FACP.aml**
   - **Patch method**: `ACPI\Quirks\FadtEnableReset` = `true`
   - **Description**: Fixed ACPI Description Table (FADT).
 In the [ACPI Specification](https://uefi.org/specs/ACPI/6.4/05_ACPI_Software_Programming_Model/ACPI_Software_Programming_Model.html#fixed-acpi-description-table-fadt), the FADT defines various static system information related to configuration and power management.
-The FADT describes the implementation and configuration details of the ACPI hardware registers on the platform represented by an **FACP.aml** in the machine's ACPI Table, such as the RTC Clock, Power and Sleep buttons, Power Management, etc. In Hackintoshland this affects the following fuctions:
+The FADT describes the implementation and configuration details of the ACPI hardware registers on the platform represented by an **FACP.aml** in the machine's ACPI Table, such as the RTC Clock, Power and Sleep buttons, Power Management, etc. In Hackintoshland this affects the following functions:
 		- If you press the **Power Button** and cannot call out the "Restart, Sleep, Cancel, Shutdown" menu, try setting `ACPI\Quirks\FadtEnableReset`to `true`.
 If this doesn't fix it, try adding ***SSDT-PMCR*** instead.
 It's located under "Adding Missing Parts".
 		- `Low Power S0 Idle` state.
 Tthe **FACP.aml** form characterizes the machine type and determines the power management method.
 If `Low Power S0 Idle` = `1`, it's an `AOAC` (Always On Always Connected) type of computer.
 See the "About AOAC" section for more details on `AOAC`.